The following evaluation modes are available:

 - On the context menu of the editor, choose

-- Select the desired mode of evaluation.
+- Select an evaluation mode.
 If you want to evaluate a code fragment, click the Code Fragment Mode button.

-Depending on the mode selected, type the expression or statements to evaluate in the text field.
+Depending on the selected mode, type the expression or statements to evaluate in the text field and click Evaluate.

 If you have assigned a label to a variable, object, or watch, you can reference it by this label as if it were a local variable <label-name>_DebugLabel defined in the same context where the expression is evaluated.
 PyCharm also displays this label in the completion suggestion list.